Zandbergstraat 14 / 5555 LB Valkenswaard (NL) ☎ + 31(0)651 587 997

 Height 3-5 m. sun till half shadow hardy between -16/-20°C

--nuda Deep green culms with prominent white ring.
+Deep green culms with prominent white ring.
 Very hardy.

 Height 6-7 m. sun till half shadow hardy between -20/-23°C

--nuda 'Localis' Brown color at the base of mature canes.
+nuda 'Localis' Brown color at the base of mature canes.

 Height 6-10 m.+ sun till half shadow hardy between -20/-23°C

 -praecox 'Viridisulcata Hangzhou' Yellow culms and green sulcus.
+Difficult.
+Not in propagation.

 Height 4-6 m. sun till half shadow hardy between -14/-16°C

--primotina (Herman) The status of the species name "primotina' is unclear.
+-primotina (Herman) The status of the species name "primotina" is unclear.
 This plant could be a subspecies Phyll. incarnata.

 Height 6-8 m.+ sun till half shadow hardy between -18/-20°C